mhsjacoby/HPDmobile/README.md

 This contains the workflows for auto-generating subsets of labeled audio, code for validating the labeled images, and the inferencing code that was used to validate processed audio files.

 ### File Management and Data Storage
+This directory contains code for managing data, such as moving or renaming files, along with code for summarizing the completeness of the data.